steve-mcintyre/shim-review/README.md

 ### If not, please describe how you ensure that one kernel build does not load modules built for another kernel.
 *******************************************************************************
 In our current development cycle (Debian 13) we have switched to using ephemeral build-time keys.
-Our older releases are not doing this yet.
+But in bookworm and other older releases we are not doing this yet.
 As already mentioned, we will switch to using a new signing certificate soon and this will allow us to revoke older configurations.

 *******************************************************************************